Twilight Cricket Rules

 |Completely rained off||0|

 Where most games can be completed in wet weather points will stand however for all games not completed teams will be awarded 2 points each (same points as a tie).

-All teams regardless of result must phone or email their result to 8582600 or email@example.com by 8.30 am on the day following the completion of the match.
+All teams regardless of result must enter the result of the game through CricHQ or please contact Kalyan Jeram email@example.com by 8.30 am on the day following the completion of the match.